 To the extent that Prohibition-era brewing is examined illicit production tends to be highlighted: bootlegging, Al Capone (“I don’t know what street Canada is on”), speakeasies, and home brewing.
 Legal breweries are sometimes canvassed that produced real beer contrary to Prohibition laws.

-The restricted attention given the national industry is understandable, however: beer history is concerned with beer!
-The dark days are comparatively unimportant compared to the restoration of legal beer from April 7, 1933.
+The restricted attention is understandable: beer history is concerned with beer, after all.
+The dark days are comparatively unimportant compared to the restoration of legal brewing from April 7, 1933.

-First, the economic/business side: Carlos Eduardo Hernández holds a UCLA doctorate and is a professor of management studies in Colombia.
+First, the economic/business side.
+Carlos Eduardo Hernández holds a UCLA doctorate and is a Professor of Management Studies in Colombia.
 In 2016 he wrote a paper on how American breweries adapted during National Prohibition and earlier when beer was banned under local option.

 … [The] historical context allows me to follow breweries throughout an initial shock of heterogeneous intensity (local prohibition), followed by a common, larger, shock (federal prohibition).
 By studying survival throughout both shocks, I show that adaptation – the making of irreversible investments in response to the first shock – increases the ability of firms to survive the second shock, even if selection – the exit of the least productive firms – also occurs in response to the first shock.
 My novel dataset on machinery acquisition and product diversification corroborates the testable implications of the adaptation mechanism.

 The key components of my mechanism – irreversible investments and multi-product firms – are present in many industries of today.
 For example, firms that span multiple industries account for 81 percent of the manufacturing output and 28 percent of the number firms in the US (Bernard et al., 2010).